stonecharioteer/blog/_drafts/tech-literacy.md

 ## What is Technology Literacy

 This is not a generic article on "every kid should learn to code".
 Instead, I am going to talk about *tech-literacy*.
-What I mean by this is the following:

 You:
 1. known how to use computers well.